 Unmasking Nigerian Internet Trolls

-Trolls are giant or dwarf-like mythical creatures in Scandinavian mythology.
+Traditionally, trolls are identified as giant or dwarf-like mythical creatures in Scandinavian mythology.
 They are typically depicted as having painfully slow wit and ugly looks.
-Although their existence is disputed in real life, internet trolls are real and they can harm your brand’s online reputation.
+Although their existence is disputed in real life, internet trolls are real and they can harm your online brand reputation.

 Internet trolls exist to intentionally upset people and elicit emotional outbursts.
-They disrupt conversations by posting things that are completely off the topic to entertain themselves, inflict pain or hurt and, to make the object of their attack look clueless or incompetent at their job.
+They disrupt conversations by posting things that are completely off topic to entertain themselves, inflict pain or hurt, and make the object of their attack look clueless or incompetent at their job.
 They do not care about the rightness or wrongness of their argument; they just want to make people angry.
 They are the mean high school bullies of the internet.

-4. Block or ban them.
+4. Block or report them.
 This should be a last resort and should only be done because they are threatening your brand or going against the platform’s terms and conditions.
 Using the block feature might give them some power over you because you have reacted to their torments.
 They may make a screenshot of your action and use it to troll you further.
 But if they have taken some action that is against the platform’s rules, you have a genuine basis to report them for harassment.